-When it comes to housing, past participants recommend that you
+When it comes to housing, past participants recommended the following:

-- Live in the 5th district in the heart of Budapest, in Oktagon, or within the second circle of the tram (i.e., within the first two zones).
-In general, they recommend that you live in Pest, not in Buda. - Arrange to live near a train line. - Do not live in the 8th district, which has been described as "sketchy."

-- Find roommates from outside UW or the United States. - Be patient-don't jump at the first apartment you see.
+- Pay your landlord using 'Wise' (https://wise.com/us/). - Live close to the 4/6 tram line including the 5th district in the heart of Budapest, in Oktogon, or within the second circle of the tram (i.e., within the first two zones).
+In general, they recommend that you live in Pest, not in Buda. - Arrange to live near a train line. - Do not live in the 8th district, which has been described as "sketchy." - Find roommates from outside UW or the United States. - Be patient-don't jump at the first apartment you see.